Ermageeerd/Android-Catppucin/README.md

 # NOTE:

-These styles are not made or endorced by Cattpucin, It is an unofficial port.
+These styles are not made or endorsed by Cattpucin, It is an unofficial port.

 # Setup